andrew-wilkes/go-cms/docs/HowItWorks.md

 ## App Packages

 ### main

-The URI is further processed with the `ParseURI` function to extract GET vars that may be present e.g. `/contact?a=2&b=3`
+We pass the data to the **router** package for processing into return values of headers and content.

-The data is put into a `reqest.Info` structure.
+Then we assemle the response headers, status code, and content to output as a server on port 8090.

-Then we pass the data to the **router** package for processing into return values of headers and content.
+The decision was made to not load static files from the server and output them from here.
+So we configure the server to react to any URI with an extension (.???) as a static file.
+This App ony handles routes without a file extension.

 ### response
 This package simply contains an Info data structure for the output response data from functions feeding back to the final output response of the App.